towardsthecloud/.github/profile/README.md

 **[Towards the Cloud](https://towardsthecloud.com/about) eliminates AWS complexity so you ship faster with confidence, cut costs by 30%, and become compliant.**

 Sounds too good to be true? **We'll assess your AWS account for free and report exactly where you stand**.
-You''ll receive a report with security findings and optimization opportunities.
+You''ll receive a report with security findings and cost optimization opportunities.
 After that you can decide whether to fix these findings yourself or let us handle it.
 No strings attached.

 <a href="https://cal.com/towardsthecloud/aws-account-review"><img alt="Book a Free AWS account Review" src="https://img.shields.io/badge/Book%20A%20Free%20AWS%20Account%20Review-success.svg?style=for-the-badge"/></a>